On this page

 How do you apply for early super release on compassionate grounds?

-You can apply online to the ATO for approval for the early release of your super on compassionate grounds.
-However, it’s best to check with your super fund to see if they allow early releases first.
-If they don’t, you can consider transferring to a fund that does.
+You can apply online to the ATO, but it’s best to check first with your super fund to see if they allow early release.
+If they don’t, you might consider transferring to a fund that does.

 If the ATO approves your application for early release, you and your super fund will be notified and provided with an approval letter.

 The approved amount can then be released early by your super fund to cover your eligible unpaid expenses.
 You should keep your payment receipts as evidence that you’ve used the early release funds appropriately.